Women’s Oral Health

 Puberty and Oral Health

-High hormone levels during puberty can result in sensitive gums.
+The high hormone levels associated with puberty can result in sensitive gums in young women.
 Irritation of the gums by plaque and food particles can cause redness and swelling.
 When this happens, periodontal therapy may help prevent damage to oral tissues.
-Brushing and flossing after meals will help reduce the cause of irritation.
-The sensitivity and resulting irritation will lessen as puberty progresses.
+Brushing and flossing after meals will also help reduce the cause of irritation.
+As puberty progresses, the sensitivity and resulting irritation will lessen.

-Monthly hormone fluctuations and the resulting increased salivary proteins make women prone to bad breath just prior to their monthly cycles.
-To combat this, brush more diligently, floss more carefully, use a tongue scraper after each meal, and use a chlorine-stabilized alcohol-free mouth rinse every five hours.
+Monthly hormone level fluctuations and the resulting increased salivary proteins make women more susceptible to bad breath prior to their monthly cycles.
+Brushing more diligently, flossing more carefully, using a tongue scraper after meals, and using a mouth rinse throughout the day will help combat this.

 A mother’s dental health impacts not only her oral health but the health of her unborn child’s developing teeth as early as six weeks after conception.
 Morning sickness and acid reflux can break down the protective barrier against tooth decay.
 Surging hormones play a role in common health problems during pregnancy, including cavities, loose teeth, gum disease, and pregnancy oral tumors.
 There’s also a growing body of research that has confirmed that severe gum disease increases the likelihood of preterm birth and low birthweight.
 It’s recommended that pregnant women have a thorough cleaning during the first trimester and a short checkup in each of the following trimesters.